penpot/penpot/CONTRIBUTING.md

 - a detailed explanation of steps to reproduce the error
 - a browser and the browser version used
 - a dev tools console exception stack trace (if it is available)

+If you found a bug that you consider better discuse in private (for
+example: security bugs), consider first send an email to `info@penpot.app`.

+**We don't have formal bug bounty program for security reports; this is an open source application and your contribution will be recognized in the changelog.**

 ## Pull requests ##